1LioNN/project360/README.md

     - Clear/ delete items from the canvas
 - sendgrid (2 points)
   - Will be used for sending emails for invitations to the individual rooms
-  - The person who 'created' a canvas will be allowed to invite other users (who must sign up for the website) to collaborate on the sam canvas.
-This invitation will involve sending a Room ID (or a secret key) to the user for authorization purposes.
+  - The person who 'created' a canvas will be allowed to invite other users (who must sign up for the website) to collaborate on the same canvas.
+This invitation will involve sending a Room ID (or a secret key / link) to the user for authorization purposes.
 - sentry (1 point)
   - Will be used for the handling and automatic reporting of errors or exceptions that users run into while using our application.
 - react dnd (1 point)
-  - Will be used for implementing the drag and drop functionality of the furniture peices onto the canvas
+  - Will be used for implementing the drag and drop functionality of the furniture pieces onto the canvas

 #### Challenge Factor

-- celery (3 points)
 - web audio (1 point)
+  - Will be used for an enhanced user experience by adding audio indicators whenever the user interacts with the furniture, i.e. having sound effects for dragging and dropping the furniture.

 ## Alpha Version (March 6, 2023)